• Skip to primary navigation

 A large soup pot half-way filled with roasted butternut squash, onion, apple and garlic.
 A striped linen napkin and rustic wooden spoon surround the pot.

-Then, pour in two cups of vegetable broth and two cups of your milk of choice.
-I like using tigernut, coconut or oat.
-Place over medium heat and bring to a rolling boil.
-Simmer for twenty to twenty-five minutes (or until the squash begins to fall apart at the touch).
-Keep stirring often to prevent the squash from sticking to the bottom.
+Then, pour in the broth and bring to a light boil.
+Once bubbling, turn the heat down and add the milk.
+Continue to simmer for about 10 minutes (or until the squash begins to fall apart at the touch).
+Stir often to prevent the squash from sticking to the bottom.

-Once the squash is falling-apart-tender, stir in one teaspoon of salt.
-Then remove the pot from the heat and allow the soup to cool for a few minutes before handling.
+Stir in the salt and pepper, then remove the pot from the heat and allow it to cool for a few minutes.

 A large soup pot filled with roasted butternut squash, onion, apple and garlic simmering in a mixture of vegetable broth and dairy-free milk.
 Above is a striped linen napkin cradling the pot and a rustic spoon lays below.